hfinkel/lfort/docs/LibTooling.rst

   $ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON .

 This creates a file called ``compile_commands.json`` in the build directory.
-Now you can run :program:`clang-check` over files in the project by specifying the build path as first argument and some source files as further positional
+Now you can run :program:`lfort-check` over files in the project by specifying the build path as first argument and some source files as further positional
 arguments: